 Since the museum has been innovating for larger storage and displaying more valuable artifacts, people find it surprisingly renewed from now and then.
 Having a guide by side is a good choice to learn more about the unique aesthetic value and essence of the nation in the history of art.
 If you need some inspiration, why not let us make a custom plan for you?

-Hanoi has many more sites to see: for instance, the Ho Chi Minh Complex including Ho Chi Minh Mausoleum, House on Stilt, One Pillar Pagoda and Temple of Literature while the Old Quarter is where you can enjoy a real exploration of Hanoi city.
+Hanoi has many more sites to see: for instance, the Ho Chi Minh Complex including the Ho Chi Minh Mausoleum, House on Stilt, One Pillar Pagoda, and Temple of Literature while the Old Quarter is where you can enjoy a real exploration of Hanoi city.

-International flights to the adjoining countries are largely in the offer, which means it's very easy and convenient to visit several countries in one time.
+International flights to the adjoining countries are largely on offer, which means it's very easy and convenient to visit several countries at one time.
 Here, we offer a sample itinerary visiting 2 countries, you may check it out and find inspiration for your next multi-destination trip.